Vim_diff

 \ echo 'mouse ON'<CR>

-To remove the "How-to disable mouse" menu item and the separator above it:
+To remove only the "How-to disable mouse" menu item (and its separator):

 aunmenu PopUp.How-to\ disable\ mouse